ouya/docs/ouya-everywhere-monogame/ouya-everywhere-monogame.md

 The MonoGame API is very similar to the Java version with the JNI bindings most of the class names and methods are the same.

+# Source #

+The source code for OUYA-Everywhere for MonoGame can be found within the [ouya-sdk-examples for MonoGame](https://github.com/ouya/ouya-sdk-examples/tree/master/MonoGame/VirtualController).

 # Accessing Button Names #

 MonoGame has an interface to retrieve button names.